benjaminweymouth/Proof-of-Authority-Blockchain-Project/POA Development Chain/README.md

 3) navigate to the Blockchain-Tools folder and type the following command: ./puppeth

-## Step-by-Step with ScreenShots
+## ScreenShots Step-by-Step setting up a Blockchain Network (using Go Ethereum)

-Create accounts for two (or more) nodes for the network with a separate datadir for each using geth.
+Setting up accounts for two (or more) nodes for the network with a separate datadir for each using geth.

-Run puppeth, name your network, and select the option to configure a new genesis block.
+Running puppeth, name your network, and select the option to configure a new genesis block.

 Choose the Clique (Proof of Authority) consensus algorithm.